-Standard counties maintain required protocols and policies for services on file at the local county department of social services/agencies for State Fiscal Year monitoring.
+Standard counties maintain required protocols and policies for services on file at the local county department of social services/agencies for State Fiscal Year (SFY) monitoring.
 All counties are monitored to ensure compliance with program requirements.

-North Carolina Department of Health and Human Services Division of Social Services has a Memorandum of Agreement (MOA) with the North Carolina Department of Commerce Division of Division of Workforce Solutions (services include access to Workforce Innovative Opportunity Act (WIOA) and the Division of Vocational Rehabilitation Services.
-These agreements outline the services that will be provided by each agency to ensure that the needs of Work First participants' are met.
+North Carolina Department of Health and Human Services, Division of Social Services has a Memorandum of Agreement (MOA) with the North Carolina Department of Commerce, Division of Workforce Solutions (DWS), Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMH/DD/SAS), and the Division of Vocational Rehabilitation Services (DVRS).
+These agreements outline the services that will be provided by each agency to ensure that the needs of Work First participants are met.

-The Division requires the local county department of social services/agencies to collaborate and coordinate services with the local Division of Employment Security, Division of Vocational Rehabilitation and the (the Local Management Entity offices), Department of Public Instruction and Head Start State Collaboration Office to provide services to assist Work First participants in obtaining employment and moving towards self-sufficiency.
+The Division requires the local county department of social services/agencies to collaborate and coordinate services with the local NCWorks Career Centers, Division of Vocational Rehabilitation, area mental health providers, Department of Public Instruction and Head Start State Collaboration Office to provide services to assist Work First participants in obtaining employment and moving towards self-sufficiency.
 The Department encourages counties to partner with local resources and community agencies to assist Work First participants.